Why the best five yoga poses for meditation?

 One reason for the prevalence of this seated position is it makes the body stable and the psyche tranquil.
-This permits the yogi to stay in the stance for a more drawn out length of time which is the fundamental necessity for meditation.
+This permits the yogi to stay in the stance for a more drawn-out length of time which is a fundamental necessity for meditation.

 The performance of Root Lock, Chin Lock, and Naval Lock become easy in this stance.